snototter/retweaks/README.md

 As these are personal customizations I will give no guarantees that any of these will work for you.
 The only guarantee I can give is that there is no ill intended code.
 There may, however, be bugs, you may lose data, or even brick your device (if you don't know what you're doing...).

 Note that this is (more or less, depending on my need for sleep) ongoing work as of 01/2021.
-All the stuff in this repository has so far been tested with FW version `2.5.0.27`.
+All the stuff in this repository has so far been tested with FW versions:
+* `2.5.0.27`
+* `2.6.2.75`
+* `2.7.0.51`

 # Installation
 ## General Device Setup
-Customization steps I performed after completing the rM tutorial:
+Customization steps I performed after completing the rM tutorial (and after firmware upgrades, see corresponding comments):
-* Change hostname via `/etc/hostname` (yes, I'm that nit-picky).
-  Takes affect after reboot.
+* Change hostname via `/etc/hostname`.
+Takes effect after reboot.
+  * This step is also needed after upgrading the firmware from 2.5 to 2.6/2.6 to 2.7.
 * Simplify SSH access (refer to the [remarkablewiki](https://remarkablewiki.com/tech/ssh) for details and troubleshooting).
+  * These tablet options (SSH password and public key) remained intact during firmware upgrade from 2.5 to 2.6.
   * The password is shown on the device via `Settings > Help > Copyrights and Licenses`
   * SSH password can be changed via `~/.config/remarkable/xochitl.conf`, edit the `DeveloperPassword` setting.
   * Add your public key for passwordless login (from the host) - if you don't have a key already, use `ssh-keygen` (standard RSA should work fine):